vitalygashkov/streamyx/README.md

 Cross-platform application that allows you to download content from streaming services.

-Supported providers: Kinopoisk, Crunchyroll, Wakanim.
+Supported providers: Kinopoisk, Okko, Crunchyroll, Wakanim.

 ## Quick start